uthpalaherath/uthpalaherath.github.io/_posts/2024-09-20-Atomate2-workflows-for-FHI-aims.md

 brew services start mongodb-community
 ```

 You can check if the service is running with `brew services list`.
 It should display something like `mongodb-community started uthpala ~/Library/LaunchAgents/homebrew.mxcl.mongodb-community`.
+For installing on other platforms see [this](https://www.mongodb.com/docs/manual/administration/install-community/) page.
 If you would like to see your databases in a GUI, consider installing [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register).

 # Configuring Atomate2